 The RCHCA has jurisdiction and oversight over numerous conservation areas within Western Riverside County, which is intended to provide habitat for SKR.
 Typically, access to these conservation areas is limited.
 Staff work to deter unfettered access and the impacts of illegal trespassing and dumping activity on the lands.
 The RCHCA owns 250 acres of conserved lands for the SKR in the Steele Peak Reserve near the City of Perris in unincorporated Riverside County.

-Recognizing the value in public access, the RCHCA is working to develop an action plan that will allow for limited public access on RCHCA-owned lands.
-Allowing fettered access to public lands is beneficial in reducing negative impacts and creates a sense of appreciation for the lands and species conservation.
+Recognizing the value in public access, the RCHCA's goal is to develop an action plan that is beneficial in reducing negative impacts and creates a sense of appreciation for the lands and species conservation.